Plot point mesh

 - own_coordinates

-A data frame or tibble with coordinates of the sensor locations (matching the dimensionality of mesh and containing appropriate coordinate columns).
+A data frame or tibble with coordinates of the sensor locations (matching the dimensionality of the mesh and containing appropriate coordinate columns).
 If the value is

 Details